WSU-RAS/ras-object-detection/README.md

 #### Speed

-If you wish to set the clocks and GPU to full speed, then run ([src](https://devtalk.nvidia.com/default/topic/1018081/jetson-tx2/tensorflow-mobilenet-object-detection-model-in-tx2-is-very-slow-/post/5185487/), [nvpmodel number reference](http://www.jetsonhacks.com/2017/03/25/nvpmodel-nvidia-jetson-tx2-development-kit/)):
+If you wish to set the clocks and GPU to full speed (and didn't enable this on boot), then run ([src](https://devtalk.nvidia.com/default/topic/1018081/jetson-tx2/tensorflow-mobilenet-object-detection-model-in-tx2-is-very-slow-/post/5185487/), [nvpmodel number reference](http://www.jetsonhacks.com/2017/03/25/nvpmodel-nvidia-jetson-tx2-development-kit/)):

-    sudo nvpmodel -m 0 # Maybe?
+    sudo nvpmodel -m 0
     sudo ~/jetson_clocks.sh

 To check that they're running as fast as possible, check that @1300 is at the